 Immediately after this offering, our initial stockholders will beneficially own approximately 21.4% of the then-issued and outstanding shares of our common stock (including the shares of Class A common stock underlying the private placement units and assuming they do not purchase any units in this offering).
 Neither our sponsor nor any of our officers or directors have expressed an intention to purchase any units in this offering.
-If we increase
+Because of this ownership block, our initial stockholders may be able to effectively influence the outcome of all matters

-Unless otherwise noted, the business address of each of the following entities or individuals is c/o CF Finance Acquisition Corp.
+(1) Unless otherwise noted, the business address of each of the following entities or individuals is c/o CF Finance Acquisition Corp.
 II, 110 East 59th Street, New York, NY 10022.

 (2) Interests shown consist of founder shares, classified as shares of Class B common stock.
-Such shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled "Description of Securities," and with respect to the interests held after this offering, 900,000 Class A shares issuable pursuant to a private placement.
+Such shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled "Description of Securities," and with respect to the interests held after this offering, 1,100,000 Class A shares issuable pursuant to a private placement.